ndockens/threejs-solar-system/README.md

-# threejs-solar-system
+# 3D Solar System

-An interactive 3D model of the solar system, created using TypeScript and three.js.
-I initially created this as part of Zero to Mastery's <a href="https://zerotomastery.io/courses/learn-three-js/">Three.js Bootcamp</a>.
+<p>An interactive 3D model of the solar system, powered by Vite, TypeScript, and three.js.
+I initially created this as part of Zero to Mastery's <a href="https://zerotomastery.io/courses/learn-three-js/">Three.js Bootcamp</a>.</p>